 Angiotensin II receptor blockers (ARBs) have the same effects as ACE inhibitors, another type of blood pressure drug, but work by a different mechanism.
 These drugs block the effect of angiotensin II, a chemical that narrows blood vessels.
-By doing so, it helps widen blood vessels to allow blood to flow more easily, which lowers blood pressure.
-ARBs, at the present time, are generally prescribed when you cannot tolerate an ACE inhibitor.
+By doing so, they help widen blood vessels to allow blood to flow more easily, which lowers blood pressure.
+ARBs are generally prescribed for people who cannot tolerate ACE inhibitors.

 Physical problems.Diarrhea, muscle cramps or weakness, back or leg pain, insomnia (difficulty sleeping), irregular heartbeat, or fast or slow heartbeat, sinusitis or upper respiratory infection.
 Contact your doctor if these symptoms are persistent or severe.

 Severe vomiting or diarrhea.
 If you become sick with severe vomiting or diarrhea you may become dehydrated, which can lead to low blood pressure.
 Contact your doctor.